animal-tree/Writing-stuff/Stuff52-more-shit.md

 And, beware, that choice might contradict itself, ~~much like shown with the second most natural choice, $x' = x$~~.

-However, since measuring units are ours to choose (and only ours), why and how would we choose something arbitrary when we have a [edit: did] proven simplest?
+However, since measuring units are ours to choose (and only ours), why and how would we choose something arbitrary when we have a (tied) proven simplest?

 **Argument:** Yes, but we have Fahrenheit instead of Celsius for example.
 It can happen.